LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Redshift Spectrum queries use much less of the formal cluster's processing capacity than other queries

 ### NoSQL

+#### Amazon Keyspaces (for Apache Cassandra):
+  * Scalable, highly available, server less, and managed Apache Cassandra compatible (NoSQL) DB service offering consistent single digit millisecond server-side read/write performance, while also providing HA and data durability
+  * Uses the Cassandra Query Language (CQL)
+  * All writes are replicated 3x across multiple AWS AZ for durability and availability
+  * Tables can scale up and down with virtually unlimited throughput and storage.
+There is no limit on the size of a table or the number of rows you can store in a table.

 #### Amazon DocumentDB:
   * Effectively the AWS "Aurora" version of MongoDB